-- Begin your search for a site before enrolling in PSY 661, Clinical Practicum by researching possible practicum sites on PepPro, seeking volunteer experience and attending Clinical Training and Professional Development events (Remember that all practicum prerequisites must be completed before enrolling in PSY 662/663). - Please note that we do not "place" you at a clinical site, rather, as a graduate student, you are expected to research the information about approved clinical settings and consider which sites may be the "best fit" for your clinical interests. - The CT staff will discuss important steps you should take to secure your practicum site and will answer questions on meeting practicum and BBS requirements.
+Begin your search for a site before enrolling in PSY 661, Clinical Practicum by researching possible practicum sites on Tevera, seeking volunteer experience and attending Clinical Training and Professional Development events.
+Inquire with CT Staff for specific "Tevera Student Instructions" to lead you right to the approved MACLP practicum settings to ensure that you are accessing the correct list of sites.
+(Remember that all practicum prerequisites must be completed before enrolling in PSY 662/663).

+Please note that we do not "place" you at a clinical site, rather, as a graduate student, you are expected to research the information about approved clinical settings and consider which sites may be the "best fit" for your clinical interests.

+The CT staff will discuss important steps you should take to secure your practicum site and will answer questions on meeting practicum and BBS requirements.
 At this event, you will receive up-to-date BBS forms that you will need during your practicum experience.
-You will be using these forms to document your 3,000 hours, so make multiple copies. - The "Practicum Tips" presentation will be held during your PSY 661 course (Preparation for Practicum).
+You will be using these forms to document your 3,000 hours, so make multiple copies.

+The "Practicum Tips" presentation will be held during your PSY 661 course (Preparation for Practicum).
 You are also encouraged to attend the guest speaker events, Practicum Fairs, Field Trips, Alumni Panels, Practicum Site Agency Information Meetings and Site Power Point presentations as offered.
 These events are useful to identify clinical training interest areas and available agencies.
 Network with your fellow students via our "Practicum Mentor Program", as they are often the best sources of feedback on the Clinical Practicum settings.
-Additionally, each campus keeps a copy of our sites' "Strengths and Challenges", compiled from anonymous students' feedback on their practicum experiences.
+Additionally, each Tevera site profile lists sites' "Strengths and Challenges", compiled from anonymous students' feedback on their practicum experiences.